-- 2 Day Process: Make sure you plan for at least 48 hours of freezer downtime
+- Make sure you plan for at least 48 hours of freezer downtime

-- Alert Your Peers: Most likely there are multiple people using your lab, the freezer you are defrosting and the samples within that freezer.
+- Most likely there are multiple people using your lab, the freezer you are defrosting and the samples within that freezer.
 Make sure all laboratory personnel know which freezer(s) you will be defrosting and where the samples will be temporarily stored.

 Once you have a scheduled timeframe, a backup freezer set up, and alerted all personnel, you are ready to begin the defrosting process!